 Unfortunately for us, birds of prey don’t usually strike a lovely pose like this American kestrel (above), giving us the opportunity to make an identification at eye level.
 You can’t really rely on field marks, colors and size when you’re looking at the bright sky and the birds are SO far away.
-Here are a few things I learned at the hawk identification workshop.
+Here are a few hawk identification tips I learned at the workshop.

 Look at the chart above to help you with hawk identification in flight.
 The shape of the wings can offer cues to which family your raptor is in.
-Notice the wings of an accipiter have a rounded or pointy shape to them.
-And the buteos are straight and quite broad.
+Accipiter wings have a rounded or pointy shape.
+And the buteos’ wings are straight and quite broad.

-3. Feathers.
 If you’re unsure if you’re looking at a falcon, look for the LACK of fringed feathers at the edge of the wings on the hawk identification chart.
-Eagles, buteos and accipiters have them, making it look almost like a hand.
+Eagles, buteos and accipiters have them, making the wing look almost like a hand.

-4. Fun tip.
 Having trouble deciding between the accipiters?
 A Cooper’s hawk looks like a “flying cross” (a larger head, rounded tail) and a sharp-shinned hawk looks like a “flying capital T” (a small head).
 Learn more tips on how to identify Cooper’s hawks and sharp-shinned hawks.

-5. Northern harrier.
-This bird has a very distinguishable and commonly seen from the field white rump patch.
-It’s large enough that you can actually see it as its flying over head.
-And it’s a good way to identify northern harriers quickly.
+A Northern harrier bird has a very distinguishable, and commonly seen from the field, white rump patch.
+It’s large enough that you can actually see it as the bird is flying over head.
+This is a good way to identify northern harriers quickly.